IS2AI/KazParC/README.md

 <h2>Data Collection 📅</h2>

 <p align = "justify">We started the data collection process in July 2021, and it continued until September 2023.
 During this period, we collected a vast amount of text materials and their translations.<br><br>
 Our team of linguists played a crucial role in ensuring the quality of the data.
 They carefully reviewed the collected data, screening it for inappropriate content.
-The next step involved segmenting the data into individual sentences, with each sentence labelled with a source identifier.
+The next step involved segmenting the data into individual sentences, with each sentence labelled with a domain identifier.
 We also paid close attention to grammar and spelling accuracy and removed any duplicate sentences.<br><br>
 Kazakh-Russian <a href = "https://en.wikipedia.org/wiki/Code-switching">code-switching</a> is a common practice in <a href = "https://en.wikipedia.org/wiki/Kazakhstan">Kazakhstan</a>, so we took steps to maintain uniformity.
 For sentences containing both Kazakh and Russian words, we initiated a modification process.
 This process involved translating the Russian elements into Kazakh while preserving the intended meaning of the sentences.</p>

 <h2>Data Pre-Processing 🧹</h2>